dcyoung23/msba511/docs/syllabus.md

 ### Programming Assignments
 There are four (4) homework assignments consisting of problem-solving and Python based programming assignments.
 The purpose is to provide students with the opportunity to apply and practice the concepts and skills learned in the lectures and demos.
 Homeworks may be difficult and require you to demonstrate a deeper understanding of the material.

-### Case Study and Group Project
+### Group Project
-There is one (1) case study and group project that you will be able to collaborate with 1 other classmate.
-For the case study, you will choose from a list of the cases in the textbook and apply the relevant concepts that we have learned.
-For the group project, you will pick your own dataset and identify the problem statement and prepare your own analysis and presentation of your findings at the end of the semester.
+There is one (1) group project that you will be able to collaborate with 3-5 classmates.
+You will pick your own dataset and identify the problem statement and prepare your own analysis and presentation of your findings at the end of the semester.

 ### Exams
 Both exams are open-note and completed by yourself with no collaboration/communication with any other students.
 You will **not** be able to use a computer during exams.
 No late exams are permitted, except for extenuating circumstances.
 Please reach out as early as possible if you know something will prevent you from attending class on exam dates.